top of page

 Osu Kannon Temple

-A historic Buddhist temple renowned for its vibrant festivals, cultural significance, and bustling shopping district.
+A historic Buddhist temple known for its lively festivals, cultural importance, and busy shopping area.

 Attractions